Daniel-WWU-IT/sciencemesh-wwu/meshar/BLACKBOX.md

 - No library is necessary to write these probes; in many cases, a probe comes as a simple bash script

 ### Writing custom probes
 Nagios probes do not require a special library to be used.
-Instead, they follow two simple conventions (we are leaving out support for performance data here, as it is currently not needed in the ScienceMesh project):
+Instead, they follow three simple conventions:

 - The return code of the probe determines its status:
   - `0` = Success